securitybunker/databunker/README.md

 Index by email and index by phone allow us to give your customers passwordless access to their personal profile at Data Bunker.
 We send your user a one-time login code by SMS or email to give them access to thier account at Data Bunker.

-## Time-limited passwordless access tokens to personal information

-Sometimes you want to share user, app or session private information in less trusted systems without providing access to system root token.

-Data Bunker has an API that allows you to generate temprorary access token to access specific fields in the user personal record or application level data or a session record for a limited time only.

-Your partner can retrieve this information and only specific fields during this specific timeframe.
-Afterward, access will be blocked.

 ---